asolove/asolove.github.io/next/src/content/posts/2026-06-03-podcast-multiplayer.md

 ## Context

-I spent the last few months building Ducking, a browser-based, multiplayer audio editor specifically tailored just for my partner's podcast.
+I spent the last few months building Ducking, a browser-based, multiplayer audio editor tailored for my partner's podcast.

 [The previous blog post](/ui/ducking/2026/06/03/better-podcast-ui.html) described the unique UI design and audio layout model that makes it a much more pleasant way to put together an episode.
 But those improvements were just about making a single person more effective.